For Sure (song): Release and chart performance

-On 24 July 2000, Accolade and EMI Records issued "For Sure" as the fourth single from Four Sure, which was released two weeks later.
+On 24 July 2000, Accolade Records issued "For Sure" as the fourth single from Four Sure, which was released two weeks later.
 Music website Can't Stop the Pop noted that releasing the single in this manner was a risky manoeuvre, citing the song's dissimilarity with other Scooch tracks and the sizeable impact it had to make to successfully benefit the album, which stalled at number 41 on the UK Albums Chart upon its release.
 Three formats of "For Sure" were distributed in the United Kingdom: two CD singles and a cassette single.
 The cassette contains the radio edit of "For Sure" plus B-side "Forever We'll Be Strong", as well as a karaoke version of the former track.
-The first UK CD replaces the karaoke version with a home movie from Scooch while the second CD, which was issued in Australia as well, contains various remixes of the song plus its video and a photo gallery.
+The first UK CD replaces the karaoke version with a home movie from Scooch while the second CD, which was issued in Australia on 18 September 2000, contains various remixes of the song plus its video and a photo gallery.

 Six days after its release, "For Sure" debuted at its peak of number 15 on the UK Singles Chart, staying within the top 100 for six weeks.
 Its British sales alone registered on the Eurochart Hot 100, where it debuted and peaked at number 51 on the issue of 12 August 2000.
+In Australia, the song reached number 181 on the ARIA Singles Chart on 25 September 2000.
 "For Sure" was the last single Scooch released before their initial split, but it would not be their final charting song in the UK.